 © 2020- FIXTHE26 - All rights reserved

 Imagine a web site that teaches children how to end their own lives?
+It exists.

 Click the button below to send a message to leaders in the U.S. Government to make them aware of this website and our cause.